hicops/hicops/README.md

 `Note`: The package versions listed in the above list are not compulsory.
 You may install the latest versions of the packages.

-Make sure that you install all following packages using the same compiler that you will use to install HiCOPS as well.
+Make sure that you installed all the above listed packages using the same compiler that you will use to install HiCOPS as well.
 See [Recommended Compiler](##Recommended-Compiler).
-The packages currently installed via Spack can be checked using:
+The packages currently installed via Spack can be checked using `spack find`.
+For example:

 ```bash
 $ spack find
 ==> 63 installed packages